Change Becomes Us: Album information

 The album features songs based on ideas from 1979/1980 that were originally quick sketches for live performances.
-In particular, "Doubles and Trebles", "Keep Exhaling", "Reinvent Your Second Wheel", "Stealth of a Stork", "Time Lock Fog", "Eels Sang", "Love Bends", "& Much Besides" and "Attractive Space" are reworked versions of "Ally in Exile", "Relationship", "ZEGK HOQP", "Witness to the Fact", "5/10", "Eels Sang Lino", "Piano Tuner (Keep Strumming Those Guitars)", "Eastern Standard" and "Underwater Experiences" respectively, which originally appeared on the 1981 live album Document and Eyewitness; similarly, "B/W Silence", "Magic Bullet" and "As We Go" revise "Lorries", "Over My Head" and "Part of our History", each of which were compiled on Turns and Strokes.
+In particular, "Doubles and Trebles", "Keep Exhaling", "Reinvent Your Second Wheel", "Stealth of a Stork", "Time Lock Fog", "Eels Sang", "Love Bends", "& Much Besides" and "Attractive Space" are reworked versions of "Ally in Exile", "Relationship", "ZEGK HOQP", "Witness to the Fact", "5/10", "Eels Sang Lino", "Piano Tuner (Keep Strumming Those Guitars)", "Eastern Standard" and "Underwater Experiences" respectively, which originally appeared on the 1981 live album Document and Eyewitness; similarly, "B/W Silence", "Magic Bullet", "Adore Your Island" and "As We Go" revise "Lorries", "Over My Head", "The Spare One" and "Part of our History", each of which were compiled on Turns and Strokes.
 The material underwent radical changes in the general process of working on it, with arrangements, lyrics and even the music being changed in many songs, or only a small part of the original remaining.
 Wire's Colin Newman called it "a wholesale rewriting of texts, as there was a wholesale rewriting of tunes, vocal melodies."

 Newman has stated that there were four main sources for the material: Document and Eyewitness, the Legal Bootleg Series, home demos, and "stuff that came out of my head."
 In its embryonic form, "Doubles and Trebles" was based on the earlier song "Ally in Exile," which had already been brought back into the fold in 2000 and turned it into another song, "I Don’t Understand," on 2002's Read & Burn 01 EP.
 On "Love Bends," 10 seconds of intro was taken from "Piano Tuner (Keep Strumming Those Guitars)", while the rest of the song is new.
 "As We Go", musically, is an entirely new song to anyone outside of Newman.
 "Re-invent Your Second Wheel" reuses the lyrics from "ZEGK HOQP" in its chorus with completely new music.
 "ZEGK HOQP" was an attempt to use all the letters of the alphabet in a song.
 "Eels Sang"–originally "Eels Sang Lino"– is made entirely out of anagrams.
 The original title is an anagram of "in Los Angeles".